Universality of pseudoentropy for deformed spheres in dS/CFT

 Similar to Einstein gravity, this result again shows that under $\left.\Ls\right|_{\text{AdS}}\rightarrow-\iu \left.\Ls\right|_{\text{dS}}$, the coefficient $C_T$ for higher-curvature gravity transforms in the same way: $\left.C_T\right|_{\text{QG; AdS}}\rightarrow\left.C_T\right|_{\text{QG; dS}}$.

 \emph{Discussion}.
 In this Letter, we computed the universal part of the pseudoentropy in dS/CFT for slightly deformed spherical entangling surfaces.
-We found that the leading correction, appearing at order $\epsilon^2$, has the same sign as in the unperturbed case---establishing the sphere as a local extremum---and is governed by the two-point stress-tensor coefficient $C_T$ of the non-unitary dual CFT.
+We found that the leading correction appears at order $\epsilon^2$---establishing the sphere as a local extremum---and is governed by a coefficient $C_T$ which we conjecture to be the two-point stress-tensor coefficient of the non-unitary dual CFT.
+Our findings are consistent with the analytic continuation $\left.\Ls\right|_{\text{AdS}}\rightarrow-\iu \left.\Ls\right|_{\text{dS}}$, supporting the interpretation that part of the holographic data of the non-unitary CFT dual to dS can be obtained via continuation from AdS.
 These results extend to higher-curvature theories, in particular quadratic curvature gravity, indicating that the structure of the perturbative corrections is universal across non-unitary CFTs with holographic duals.

+However, it should be emphasized that this is not a trivial result, as there are examples of operators, such as scalar primaries, whose two-point function coefficients are not obtained by analytic continuation, as explicitly checked in dS$_3$ in \cite{Doi:2024nty}.
+In fact, all our results and conclusions on the shape dependence of pseudoentropy for small perturbations around the sphere resemble those for holographic entanglement entropy in AdS/CFT.

+Recently, in the context of timelike entanglement entropy in AdS, it has been argued that the correct RT surface requires an appropriate complexification of the bulk geometry~\cite{Heller:2024whi}.
+This viewpoint was further sharpened in dS$_3$/CFT$_2$ by consistency with the first law of pseudoentropy~\cite{Fujiki:2025rtx}, which selects extremal surfaces extending into complexified directions of dS space.
+This suggests that a fully complexified bulk description is necessary, particularly in the presence of perturbations of the dS metric.

+However, a crucial observation, emphasized in Ref.~\cite{Narayan:2026wzp}, is that in pure dS space the area of extremal surfaces depends only on the endpoints, and not on the precise choice of contour in the complex time plane.
+This leads to a degeneracy among saddles: piecewise timelike+Euclidean contours and fully complexified contours are related by contour deformations and yield identical pseudoentropy.
+While the timelike+Euclidean contour admits a direct geometric interpretation in dS space, complex contours can be understood as equivalent representations obtained via such deformations.
+This picture is consistent with the description of no-boundary extremal surfaces and persists as long as one remains in the undeformed background.

+It therefore follows that the piecewise extremal surface should be viewed as a representative of this class of deformable saddles.
+This explains why our construction is expected to reproduce the universal term without explicitly invoking complexified geometries.
+However, once perturbations of the metric are introduced, this degeneracy is generally lifted, making complex extremal surfaces essential~\cite{Fujiki:2025rtx}.
+Given the limited understanding of such surfaces in higher-dimensional dS space, we restrict to the piecewise real construction, while our matching of the analytically continued $C_T$ with what was computed for AdS ~\cite{Mezei:2014zla,Faulkner:2015csl} suggests that the equivalence persists in higher dimensions.